Divergent-Insights/dbt-dataquality/README.md

 - If you have the right permissions, you should be able to run this macro to create all resources required by the dbt_dataquality package
   - For example, a successful run of `dbt run-operation create_resources` will give you the schema, table and staging tables required by the package

 If you are in a complex environment with stringent permissions, you can run the macro in "dry mode" which will give you the SQL required by the macro.
-Once you have the SQL you can copy and paste and run manully the parts of the query that make sense
+Once you have the SQL you can copy and paste and run manually the parts of the query that make sense
 - For example, `dbt run-operation create_resources --args '{dry_run:True}'`

 Also, keep in mind that the "create_resources" macro creates an internal stage by default.
 If you are wanting to load log files via an external stage then you can disable the creation of the internal stage